Venator-Fox/docker-simplesamlphp/examples/README.md

 The following examples are provided here:
 - Super basic with all the default options (basically just to look at the application)
-- HAProxy SSL Termination, Let's Encrypt CA, and common configurations via docker-compose (for development)
+- HAProxy SSL Termination, Self Signed SSL, and common configurations via docker-compose (for development)
 - HAProxy SSL Termination, Let's Encrypt CA, and common configurations via systemd (for production)

 #### Super basic with all the default options